Ole113/fbla-quiz/docs/currentTODO.md

-3. Make the card that goes infront of the parallax
+1. Make it so the Learn More button on the home page scrolls to the cards.
-4. Draw out the other pages
+2. Populte text in the rest of the sections of the Nav on the homepage
-5. Work on getting the questionParser.html working
+3. Draw out the other pages
-6. Maybe try again to get the landing page card breakpoints to be a little different
+4. Work on getting the questionParser.html working